grype/Ethel/doc/design.md

 client things at: ‘idOfSomeThing'.
 ```

 In this case, calling `#at:` will result in a GET /things/idOfSomeThing.
-The string format is identical to `String>>format:`, and the variables are sourced from the execution context of the method.
+The string format is identical to `String>>format:`, and the variables are sourced from the execution context of the **executing method**.
 And since path resolution happens at execution time, both `#endpointPath` methods and the `<path:>` pragma can make use of string formatting.

 Now, in the event that /things/{thingId} represents a Thing with a lot of behavior, we could define it as a separate endpoint: